-For 2018 Stuart has once again chosen Snow Cat Travel to trek into Inner Dolpo and assist with in-depth research into the Yarsa Gumba trade for an article scheduled to be published by the magazine of The Royal Geogrpahic Society.
+For 2018 Stuart has once again chosen Snow Cat Travel to trek into the Tsum Valley/Manaslu Circuit and assist with in-depth research into the Yarsa Gumba trade for an article scheduled to be published by the magazine of The Royal Geographic Society.

 In Stuart's words...."Not just have staff ensured my trips to Nepal have gone smoothly but the team at Snow Cat Travel have been great fun to be involved with....."